jhamrick/blog/source/_posts/2013-03-31-macs-and-emacs.md

 categories:
   - Software
 tags:
-  - computer science
   - emacs
-  - programming
-  - software
-  - tech
   - technology
+  - OS X
+  - homebrew
+  - cocoa
+  - python
+  - ipython
+  - ipython notebook
 ---

 In my [last post][1], I talked about how to set up Emacs as a Python